packit/packit.dev/content/docs/CLI/propose-downstream.md

   PR created: https://src.fedoraproject.org/rpms/colin/pull-request/4
   ```

-  As you can see, one of the things `propose-update` does is, it downloads the
+  As you can see, one of the things `propose-downstream` does is, it downloads the
   upstream release tarball and uploads it to the lookaside cache.
 [This is
   required by the Fedora Packaging
   Guidelines](https://fedoraproject.org/wiki/Packaging:SourceURL#Referencing_Source).